 (IPCC) special report

-is assessing the science of 1.5°C, and the report will be released in October 2018.
+has assessed the science of 1.5°C. It was released in October 2018.

-The report will outline what it will take to keep global warming to 1.5℃ above pre-industrial levels.
-It's expected to underscore the critical need for urgent and transformative climate action as climate impacts increase in scale, frequency and intensity.
+The report outlines what it will take to keep global warming to 1.5℃ above pre-industrial levels and underscores the critical need for urgent and transformative climate action as climate impacts increase in scale, frequency and intensity.